proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/qos_framework.rst

 Weighted Round Robin (WRR)
 """"""""""""""""""""""""""

-The evolution of the WRR design solution from simple to complex is shown in :numref:`table_qos_12`.
+The evolution of the WRR design solution for the lowest priority traffic class (best effort TC) from simple to complex is shown in :numref:`table_qos_12`.

 .. _table_qos_12: